 Let’s Start With a Quick Look at Bacteria

 When you think about “bacteria” you think about illness and disease, right?
 Especially when it comes to bacteria and microbes such as fungi and viruses!
 But there’s a little more to it than that.
 There are in fact two types of bacteria and one type is actually really good for you!
 The key is to find the balance of both in your diet.
-Your body is packed full of microbes, the majority of which are actually beneficial and play a substantial role in maintaining your health.
-Most of these microbes are found in your gut, which is where they help with digestion, improving your immune system, and helping to regulate your weight.
+Your body is packed full of microbes.
+The majority of these are actually beneficial and play a substantial role in maintaining your health.
+Most of these microbes are found in your gut.
+They help with digestion, improving your immune system, and helping to regulate your weight.

 Now, the problem with needing a balance of good and bad gut bacteria is that sometimes it can get out of whack.
-But the good news is that if you eat the right foods you can pretty much reset your system so that everything is balanced out again.
-Remember, the food you eat isn’t just feeding you, it also provides nutrition for all of that bacteria living in your gut (kinda feels like being a parent, doesn’t it?!).
+The good news is that eating the right foods will reset your system and balance it out again.
+Remember, the food you eat isn’t just feeding you, it also provides nutrition for all of the bacteria living in your gut (kinda feels like being a parent, doesn’t it?!).

 While some bacteria will fight inflammation in your gut, others will encourage it.
 But this isn’t a problem with your gut.
 It’s working properly because these two opposing types of bacteria keep each other balanced out.
 The real issue occurs when that balance tips and inflammatory bacteria can start to take hold.
 When this happens, they can produce and pass metabolites that get into your bloodstream and spread inflammation throughout your body.

 So how do you know when your gut microbiome needs a reset?
 It’ll be pretty hard to miss, unfortunately!
-Once you get hit with symptoms such as gas, bloating, stomach pain, nausea, diarrhea, IBS, asthma, diabetes, and mood problems.
-It’s a pretty sure sign that your gut is sending you a massive SOS signal.
+Symptoms such as gas, bloating, stomach pain, nausea, diarrhea, IBS, asthma, diabetes, and mood problems are a pretty sure sign that your gut is sending you a massive SOS signal.

-While many of these imbalances will sort themselves out without intervention, they can become chronic and that’s the point where it may be good to get a medical professional involved.
+While many of these imbalances will sort themselves out without intervention, they can become chronic.
+At this point it may be time to consult a medical professional..
 For example, if you visit a gastroenterologist they can test for issues such as bacterial overgrowth in your gut.
 But for now, let’s see if this is something you can rectify by making a few changes to your diet.

 Have a Glass of Water Each Morning